ember-brasil/guides/source/object-model/observers.md

   }),

   fullNameChanged: Ember.observer('fullName', function() {
-    // deal with the change
-    console.log(`fullName changed to: ${this.get('fullName')}`);
+    // lida com a mudança na propriedade console.log(`fullName changed to: ${this.get('fullName')}`);
   })
 });